NDecision/Banzai/README.md

         }
     }

+In addition, an untyped INodeFactory can be injected so that nodes of any subject type may be retrieved.
+This is primarily present for injection into services.

+    public class MyService
+    {
+        public MyComplexNode(INodeFactory nodeFactory)
+        {
+            var node = nodeFactory.GetNode<ITestNode<object>>();
+        }
+    }

 ###Using FlowBuilder
 FlowBuilder allows you to build complex workflows with a simple fluent interface.
 Complex flows can be constructed by